harvard-team-pivot/cs171project/README.md

 Need header, rank vs score control and sortable elements added to bar chart

-pass value of top score or number of countries for rank to maxValue
+pass value of top score or number of countries for rank to

+variablize tool tip